christianhg/pof-guide/README.md

 When the `inc` function is applied to its last argument it is known to be *saturated*.

+## Immutability

+What's cool about version control systems like [Git][6]?
+They're *immutable*!
+Every state change made to a project through Git preserves the previous state in history.
+Why is this cool?
+For starters it allows a distributed team to work on the same project without messing up each others work.
+Unless [rebases][7] commonly occur in your team, the immutable Git history means that you can checkout a commit and have absolute certainty that nobody can change that state of the project from under your feet.

+The exact same argument can be made from the perspective of code itself.
+In functional programming values are (preferably) immutable.
+This means that the name associated with the value, the variable, can't be associated with another value, and that the value itself can't change.
+This provides certainty and transparency in the same sense that the Git workflow does.
+As soon as a part of the program obtains a value to work on, it can do that with a guarantee that the value doesn't suddenly change.

+Some languages, like [Haskell][8], enforce immutability, while others do no such thing.
+In the case of JavaScript, immutability can indeed be a very hard thing to strive for.

 ---

 ## Mathematical Symbols